BodyCMS/bodycms/README.md

 This is a fully-featured Headless CMD build with Golang and React.

-We striking for speed and SEO efficient.
+We striking for speed, SEO efficient and simplicity.

 We will first focus on Web Content Management.